 SAP systems consist of many components such as the NetWeaver Application Server (ABAP and Java versions), SAP gateway and messenger server, RFC gateway, Internet Communications Manager (‘ICM’), SAProuter, and more.
 The systems use many different communications protocols such as DIAG, Remote Function Call (‘RFC’), and HTTP.
 They often has a large number of interfaces – mostly using RFC.
 Many of these have stored logon credentials, which are unencrypted and lack basic security controls.

 SAP landscapes also tend to be complex with a large number of systems and clients and users often end up reusing their passwords across these systems.
 Get hold of one of them, and you have it all.
-Even when Single Sign On (‘SSO’) is enabled, password logon is allowed, leaving the backdoor open for the intruders.
+Even when Single Sign On (‘SSO’) is enabled, password logon is allowed, leaving the backdoor vulnerable and open to intruders.
 A simple scenario will be for an intruder to get the password hash file from a less secure SAP development system, crack the password (if password is backward compatible) and then use the same credentials to logon to SAP production system.
+In these circumstances, the SAP system has a number of vulnerabilities, leaving it at risk of cyber attacks, data breaches and other threats.

-But hold on, isn’t there a Security Operations Centre (‘SOC’) monitoring all my IT systems for security breaches?
+But hold on, isn’t there a Security Operations Centre (‘SOC’) monitoring all my IT systems in order to detect security breaches and malicious intent?
 Well, more often than not, SAP application level security logs are not integrated with the SOC.
 An organisations’ SIEM solution is often not configured to monitor SAP logs – probably because they are managed in a Silo by a SAP team within the larger IT team.

 And if this is not enough, all SAP systems have a large amount of custom developments, reports and transactions, which are written by SAP programmers who do not have to follow any secure coding requirements.
 This is because most organisations don’t have one for SAP codes!
-It is highly likely that these custom developments are never tested for security vulnerabilities.
+It is highly likely that these custom developments are never tested for security vulnerabilities, leaving the system unsecured and critical applications open to threats from ransomware, hackers, and other malicious activity.
 This, despite the fact that simple ABAP-injection may be used to take over the entire SAP system or a directory traversal vulnerability, may be used to shut down the entire system.

 IT security teams need to understand the specific challenges in their organisations.
 Performing an SAP cyber security assessment is a good starting point.
 Don’t go with the traditional focus on just the SAP ERP production system – instead perform an assessment of the entire SAP landscape.